jbiermann/tile_writer/README.md

-# tile_writer
+# tile_writer3
-## Slippy map tile generator for QGIS
+## Slippy map tile generator for QGIS3 and Python 3

 # About

-This program is a slippy map tile generator for use with QGIS.
+This is clone of a slippy map tile generator for use with QGIS.
+It works the same as the original script, but the script has been updated to run with QGIS3 and Python3.
 All rendering is done by QGIS so what you see on your screen is what you'll get in your output tiles.
 Functionally it is quite similar to the QTiles plugin.